 With ¾ inch deck screws, attach a lattice to the 2x4s.
 Apply a screw to the top and bottom of each piece where it meets the 2x4.
 Place more screws on the sides of the lattice.
 Keep adding the lattice to the 2x4s to create the spa enclosure.
 Of course, don't forget to leave a space for an entrance to the spa.

-Step 4 - Spa Cover
+Step 4 - Build Spa Cover

 Construct a spa cover by making a shade sail.
 Do this by cutting a piece of canvas the size of the spa enclosure and attaching grommets on the corners.
 This is for a square or rectangle spa enclosure.
-For a round enclosure, space the hooks evenly about 2 feet apart.
+For a round enclosure, space the hooks evenly about two feet apart.
 Attach screw hooks to the 2x4s, matching the spacing of the grommets.
 Slide the grommets over the screw hooks.

 After you've completed constructing the spa enclosure, add lighting and other elements such as an outdoor bench with storage.
 Add hooks for robes and towels.
 Grow vines on the lattice for even more privacy.
 Plant greenery that repels insects, such as lavender and marigolds.